 Reading for Pleasure

-The Reading Recovery intervention is also well established in the school, which gives pupils who are struggling with their reading a daily lesson (delivered by a highly trained teacher) over a given period in order for them to catch up with their peers.
+The Reading Recovery intervention is also well established in the school, which gives pupils who are struggling with their reading a daily lesson (delivered by highly trained teachers) over a given period in order for them to catch up with their peers.
 Other reading interventions implemented across the school include Every Child a Reader, Better Reading Partnerships and the Inference Intervention.

 We celebrate lots of events throughout the year and our 6 school librarians are always coming up with ideas to promote Reading for Pleasure.
 They will be happy to help you find the book you are looking for or give you a recommendation!